richardnwinder/dockerdeamon/README.md

 >user@machine:~/$**$GOPATH/bin/dockerdeamon -admin=[admin-name] -password=[pwd]**

-replace [admin-name] with char string eg - richard - any length of string is accepted but whitespace is not replace [pwd] with any char string eg - win36qly - any length of string is accepted but whitespace is not
+replace [admin-name] with char string eg - richard - any length of string is accepted but whitespace is not replace [pwd] with any char string eg - win36qly - any length of string is accepted but whitespace is not.

+###Browser
+Goto https://localhost:8081/ and login with the admin-name and password.